 Preventing and prohibiting the manufacture and/or sale of this (which Senator Feinstein’s newly proposed bill does seek), and not the semi-automatic rifle itself, would only be consistent with the full-auto ban.

-But as mentioned, studies suggest roughly 80% of those who have used a firearm in a crime had acquired the weapon without any federal monitoring.
-You can be certain a criminal will not willingly relinquish such guns—an estimated half-million of which are stolen from the home, every year, because they are not pragmatically locked up.
-For the time being, and for a good while hereafter, there are unfortunately still millions of illegally owned guns in the U.S. Yet even further, I had easily managed to overlook an undeniable truth: how the mere presence of the second amendment serves as a major protectorate.
+But as mentioned, studies suggest roughly 80% of those who have used a firearm in a crime had acquired the weapon without any federal monitoring, and you can obviously be certain a criminal will not willingly relinquish such guns.
+An estimated half-million of guns used in crimes are reportedly stolen from the home every year because they are not securely stored.
+So, for the time being, and for a good while hereafter, we have the overarching, undeniable, and unfortunate truth that there are still millions—plural—of illegally owned guns in the U.S. And also for the time being, with that said, an equally compelling truth that is easy for non-gun owners to overlook is how the presence of the second amendment serves as a major protectorate.